by DEBORAH L. MAY and CYNTHIA THOMAS

 Ball State University, Indiana

 Deborah May and Cindy Thomas are assistant professors at Ball State University School of Nursing in Muncie, IN.
 Deborah’s past work has demonstrated a return of service by students to individuals with mental health issues.
-Deborah received an Indiana Campus Compact Faculty Fellowship to provide education to the mentally ill residing in group homes and has obtained other grants to implement community work.
+In 2003 Deborah received an Indiana Campus Compact Faculty Fellowship to provide education to the mentally ill residing in group homes and has obtained numerous other grants to implement community work.
 Cindy works with nursing students to help them learn the skills of leadership and managing nursing care delivery.
 In the following article, they describe the dual mental health experiences they implemented on the campus over a semester with 16 nursing students.

-The purpose of this article is to summarize two service-learning projects undertaken by 16 nursing students enrolled at Ball State University in Muncie, Indiana.
+The purpose of this article is to summarize two service-learning projects undertaken by 16 nursing students enrolled at Ball State University in Muncie, IN.
 Community is defined as any setting wherever there is a need.
 Because students on college campuses are at risk regarding mental health issues, student nurses planned and implemented two service-learning projects.
 The students worked in collaboration with the campus counseling center to provide depression screening; and, the students worked in collaboration with the National Alliance on Mental Illness (NAMI) to plan, develop and implement a NAMI on Ball State Campus affiliate that would provide education and support on campus for individuals with mental health concerns.
 Over 230 students participated in the depression screening that revealed occurrence of some depression in 25% of the students that participated.
 The student evaluations revealed that they strongly agreed that the projects enhanced their learning and agreed that they better understood how to address the needs of the community setting.

 Needs and Benefits of Service-Learning Experiences on Campus